Japanese swordsmithing

 Japanese swordsmithing is the labour-intensive bladesmithing process developed in Japan beginning in the sixth century for forging traditionally made bladed weapons (nihonto) including katana, wakizashi, tantō, yari, naginata, nagamaki, tachi, nodachi, ōdachi, kodachi, and ya (arrow).

 Japanese sword blades were often forged with different profiles, different blade thicknesses, and varying amounts of grind.
-Wakizashi and tantō were not simply scaled-down katana but were often forged without a ridge (hira-zukuri) or other such forms which were very rare on katana.
+Wakizashi and tantō were not simply scaled-down katana but were often forged without a ridge (hira-zukuri) or in other ways very seldom done on katana.

 Traditional methods

 Steel production

 The steel used in sword production is known as (玉鋼:たまはがね, tamahagane), or "jewel steel" (tama – ball or jewel, hagane – steel).
 Tamahagane is produced from iron sand, a source of iron ore, and mainly used to make samurai swords, such as the katana, and some tools.